Harish-Chandra pairs in the Verlinde category in positive characteristic: Cocommutative coalgebras in

 \item[5.]
 Let $C, D$ be irreducible cocommutative coalgebras in $\Ver_{p}^{\ind}.$ Then, the coradical filtration on $C \otimes D$ is the tensor product on the coradical filtrations on $C$ and $D$ respectively:

 \end{enumerate}

 \end{proposition}

 \begin{proof} Statement $1$ follows from definition of irreducibility.
 Statement $2$ follows from the counit axiom.
 The proof of Statement 3 is essentially the proof of \cite[Proposition 10.0.1]{S}, which we restate here categorically.
-Note that statement 2 and the fact that $\epsilon(g) = 1$ implies that $C(0) + \Prim(C) $ is a direct sum decomposition, hence we just need to show that
+Note that statement 2 and the fact that $\epsilon(g) = 1$ implies that $C(0) + \Prim(C) $ is a direct sum decomposition, hence we just need to show that $C(1) = C(0) + \Prim(C).$ Let $C(1) = C(1)_{0} \oplus C(1)_{\not=0}$ be the decomposition of $C(1)$ into the isotypic component corresponding to $\mathbf{1}$ and the natural complement.
+By definition of $C(1)$,